SU-CS-Club/CollaborativePoster/README.md

 The goal is to have a large amount of students contribute a "Manipulator" to the project, and with enough submissions, a poster can be divided up into sections and each student will have their code affecting a small part of a larger CS poster, creating a mosaic somewhat like a digital collaborative quilt.

+## How to get started using a terminal without graphics support (like GitHub codespaces)

+This approach provides fewer options and interactivity than what is shown below, but you can still participate.
+Simply run the class `PosterMain` and a file `poster.jpg` will be created in your project directory that you can view.
+This will be created using all available manipulators with default configurations.
+For instructions on adding new Manipulator classes, see below.

-## How to get started
+## How to get started using an IDE on your personal machine

-Running the PosterMain class will open a simple GUI to test every Manipulator.
+Running the `PosterMain` class will open a simple GUI to test every Manipulator.

 ![image](https://user-images.githubusercontent.com/53229958/218334434-55e5594f-c946-46f8-ae6b-273463130594.png)

-To make your own Manipulator, simply create a new class file in the src/manipulators directory which extends the abstract Manipulator (If you need to, take a look at the example files in that same directory).
-Once created, your Manipulator will be automatically detected and show up in the dropdown when you run PosterMain.
+To make your own Manipulator, simply create a new class file in the `src/manipulators` directory which extends the abstract Manipulator (If you need to, take a look at the example files in that same directory).
+Once created, your `Manipulator` will be automatically detected and show up in the dropdown when you run `PosterMain`.

 ### What is a Manipulator?
 Manipulators are classes designed to manipulate the pixels of a black and white image.
 Each Manipulator is passed an image, and should output another image that has been processed.
 Simple Manipulators will only need to modify the `getColorAtPoint()` method, which modifys based on x and y coordinates.
 If you'd like to do a more complex pattern, you may want to override the `transformImage()` method instead, which will let you process pixels or groups of pixels in different ways than the default.